 • For other foreign nationals: NPR 3000 per person

-To obtain trekking permits for the Manaslu Circuit, you will need to submit the following documents:
+To apply for trekking permits for the Manaslu Circuit Trek, you will need to provide the following documents:

 • 2 passport-sized photos